-The development and validation of ATHLET-CD and the associated documentation are funded by the German Federal Ministry for Economic Affairs and Energy based on decisions of the German Bundestag.
+The development and validation of ATHLET-CD and the associated documentation are funded by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) based on decisions of the German Bundestag.

 Over the more than 40 years of continuous validation of ATHLET-CD and its predecessors, a very large number of people, both former GRS employees as well as external experts have contributed to the current version of ATHLET-CD.
 Here, we want a acknowledge the work of those experts who have made major contributions to the validation of ATHLET-CD: Christine Bals, Josef Bestele, Walter Erdmann, Wolfgang Luther, Klaus Trambauer, B. M. Schmitz, Johann-Dietrich Schubert, Sebastian Weber.